posborne/dbus-python/PY3PORT.rst

  - The minimum supported Python 2 version is 2.6.
  - All object reprs are unicodes.
 This change was made because it greatly simplifies the implementation and cross-compatibility with Python 3.
- - Some values which were ints are now longs.
-Primarily, this affects the type of the `variant_level` attributes.
  - Some exception strings have changed.
  - `MethodCallMessage` and `SignalMessage` objects have better reprs now.